-- Apply to the College - Select Pre-PTA Gen Ed Cohort (Note: If you do not plan to take general education courses during the summer semester, select the Fall General Education Cohort.) - Digitally sign and return the Pre-PTA General Education Cohort Acknowledgement Form - Receive email notification of acceptance into the Pre-PTA General Education Cohort - Register for required general education courses, if needed
+- Apply to the College - Select Pre-PTA Gen Ed Cohort (Note: If you do not plan to take general education courses during the Summer semester, select the Fall application) - Digitally sign and return the Pre-PTA General Education Cohort Acknowledgement Form - VA/GI Bill students: please reach out to the Vet Success Center for assistance.
+You can select the AA degree to maximize your benefits.
+Please notify the PTA department so we can properly track you: pta@nwfsc.edu. - Receive email notification of acceptance into the Pre-PTA General Education Cohort (this does not mean you are accepted into the technical program) - Register for required general education courses, if needed